daltonmatos/kk2-firmware/Readme.txt

-KK2.1++ All-in-One R2 firmware by RC911
+KK2.1++ All-in-One R4 firmware by RC911

-Features (Revision 2)
+Features (Revision 4)
 =====================
 This custom firmware is based on the original KK2.0 1V6 firmware by Rolf Bakke.
 It has the following additional features:
 - Supports traditional receivers, CPPM (aka.
 PPM), Futaba S.Bus and Spektrum Satellite (DSM2/DSMX) units.
 - SL Stick Mixing mode with adjustable rate setting.
 This will give a soft transition from Self-level to ACRO mode based on aileron/elevator stick deflection.
 It will be displayed on the SAFE screen as "SL Mix" when active.
 Read the instructions below.
 - ESC calibration is done without a transmitter and it is sufficient to hold down a single button.
 This will help users with slow binding receivers do ESC calibration in a simple and safe way.
 This feature is now a lot safer since ESC calibration must be enabled through the menu before it can be accessed.
 Read the instructions below to learn the new ESC calibration routine.
 - Board orientation can be set to 0 (default), 90, 180 or 270 degrees.
 This setting is found on the 'Advanced' sub-menu.
+Some code was borrowed from Steveis.
 - Supports boards with reversed button order.
 - Multiple user profiles selectable from the SAFE screen allow separate settings for aerobatics, aerial photo, battery types and more.
 Read the instructions below.
 - Customizable AUX switch functions with support for 5 switch positions.
 Read the instructions below.
 - Remote tuning of PI gains, ACC trims and gimbal gains using AUX2 and AUX3.
 PS: This feature is available for CPPM, S.Bus and Satellite only.
 - Quick Tuning lets you edit several settings on an alternative "SAFE" screen.
 You can arm and test-fly your settings from the TUNING screen.
 PS: This feature is available for traditional receivers only and it even supports remote tuning if you map the AUX channel to AUX2.
 - Channel mapping configurable for 8 input channels (in all RX modes).
 This enables receivers with less than 8 channels to access AUX2, AUX3 and AUX4 features.
-- In S.Bus mode a switch assigned to DG2 (aka. channel 18) can control several functions (i.e. Stay armed/spin motors, set digital outputs and increase stick scaling).
+- In S.Bus mode a switch assigned to DG2 (aka. channel 18) can control additional functions (i.e. Stay armed/spin motors and set digital output).
 - Quiet ESCs while browsing the KK2 menu and editing settings.
 This feature can be switched on/off from the Mode Settings screen.
 - Servo jitter has been reduced on M7 and M8 and motor layouts for Dualcopter and Tricopter were changed to take advantage of this.
 - PWM output resolution has increased from 555 to 625 steps on M1 - M6 and from 555 to 2500 steps on M7 and M8.
 You may have to increase all Stick Scaling values by 10 - 15% because of this.